MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 ### Web extraction of structured data

 To extract large amounts of structured data, use the **Extract data from web page** action.
-The extracted data can be stored as single values, lists, and tables or be pasted into Excel worksheets.
+You can store the extracted data as single values, lists, and tables or you can paste them into Excel worksheets.

 ![Screenshot of the Extract data from web page action.](.\media\web-automation\extract-data-from-web-page-action.png)

-When the action is deployed, right-click on the desired data on the web page to view the available extraction options.
-To extract a specific value, select **Extract element value** and choose the appropriate HTML attribute you want to extract.
+When you deploy the action, right-click on the data you want from the web page to view the available extraction options.
+To extract a value, select **Extract element value**, and then choose the HTML attribute you want to extract.

 ![Screenshot of a web page while extracting data from it.](.\media\web-automation\extracting-data-from-web-page.png)

 Any lists or tables of data will be automatically identified after two of their elements are designated for extraction.

 >[!NOTE]
 > To extract an entire HTML table faster, you can right-click on it and select **Extract entire HTML table**.
-This option is available only to elements recognized as HTML tables.
-If the data are structured as a table but aren't recognized as an HTML table, extract the first two of their elements, as previously described.
+This option is available only to elements that Power Automate recognizes as HTML tables.
+If the data is structured as a table but it isn't recognized as an HTML table, extract the first two of their elements, as previously described.

 ![Screenshot of a web page while extracting a data table from it.](.\media\web-automation\extracting-data-table-from-web-page.png)